 However, whether you choose to be a part-timer or go complete freelancing, you need commitment and focus.
 It is time-consuming, and yes, you have to learn the trade, understand the market, enhance your skills and be the best service provider, all by yourself.

 As a freelancer, you won’t get the opportunity to work as an assistant or employee and get enough guidance before you plunge deeper.
-So to stay above the water and find shore earliest, you need to learn the skills that comprise graphic designing.
+So to stay above the water and find shore earliest, you need to have graphic designer skills.

 You can either go for certification courses or a bachelor degree or choose to self-study.
 Whichever option you choose, it is always an add-on bonus if you take a short-term internship.
 An internship will help you to gauge your skills and enhance them as per corporate standards.